agnescameron/teaching-site/_posts/hunter/2020-04-13-simulation-and-games.md

 permalink: /class10/
 tags: [diagrams, systems, simulation]
 assignment: Write a proposal for your final project.
-description: We review the CLI projects [(with pizza??)](/class7/#assignment), and introduce the final project.
-The lecture will look at games and simulations as tools for critique, political statements, and modes of artistic enquiry.
-We will think about interface metaphors and feedback systems, and talk about some of the history of cybernetics.
+description: We will think about interface metaphors and feedback systems, and talk about some of the history of cybernetics.
 readings:
 assignment-due: 04/19
 ---